Renitent lines: The resultant method

 \begin{result}[Sz\H onyi--Weiner Lemma] Let $f,g \in \F[X,Y]$ be polynomials over the arbitrary field $\F$.
 Assume that the coefficient of $X^{\deg f}$ in $f$ is not $0$ and for $y\in \F$ put $k_y = \deg \gcd(f(X,y),g(X,y))$.
 Then for any $y_0 \in \F$

 \end{result}

-The main ingredient of the next proofs is how we define the polynomial $g(X,Y)$ in the above lemma.
+The main ingredient of the next proofs is how we define the polynomials $f(X, Y)$ and $g(X,Y)$ in the above lemma.
 In order to be able to detect the renitent lines at the $(q-\lambda)$-uniform directions, in the definition of $g$ we introduce an auxiliary polynomial $h$ that we obtain by interpolation.

+This method does not reveal the underlying envelope, but it can be used to deduce quantitative information about the reintent lines.
+First we show an alternative proof of Corollary \ref{uccsocor}.
+Note that in this proof we do not need the $\lambda\leq (q-1)/2$ condition which was used in Theorem \ref{lambda2} to construct the envelope.
+Then we will show another quantitative result: we prove that each affine point is incident either with just a ``few" or with a ``lot" of renitent lines.